Australian Solicitors’ Conduct Rules

 In March 2020, Law Council Directors endorsed the recommendations of its Professional Ethics Committee in respect of the Review.
 The Law Council is now working with the Uniform Law, and other state and territory jurisdictions to implement the revised ASCR in accordance with the processes of those jurisdictions.
 For more information on how the legal profession in Australia is regulated, please see here.

 One of the issues arising out of the comprehensive 2018-2020 ASCR review was the need to clarify how existing ethical principles relating to avoiding conflicts of interest between current clients, or current and former clients, of a solicitor or law practice may be applied when providing short-term legal assistance services.
-The Law Council has accordingly proposed a new ethical conduct rule: Rule 11A.
-For more information on Rule 11A, please see the Law Council’s public consultation paper: Public consultation paper on short-term assistance services.
+For more information, please see the Law Council’s public consultation paper: Public consultation paper on short-term assistance services.

 Further Review of Rule 42